-Work in British Columbia
+Working in British Columbia

 Economic growth supports towns, companies, and individuals throughout British Columbia.
 The influx of immigrants is one of the key contributors to British Columbia's economic success.

 Rest assured that you will be protected as an employer.
-British Columbia has the Employment Standards Branch that enforces the national Employment Standards Act, which assures that employees in British Columbia get at least basic wages and working conditions.
+British Columbia has the Employment Standards Branch that enforces the National Employment Standards Act, which assures that employees in British Columbia get at least basic wages and working conditions.

-Finding a job in British Columbia
+Finding a Job in British Columbia

 Entrepreneur Immigration (EI) Regional Pilot